Business history: France

+Japan

+Japanese business history developed as an autonomous field in the 1960s, strongly influenced by Alfred D. Chandler Jr. and the Harvard Business School.
+Earlier studies on entrepreneurs and firms had appeared within economic and social history, but the Harvard model—emphasizing the firm as an analytical unit—helped define a new discipline.
+Keiichiro Nakagawa, trained at the University of Tokyo, was among the first to bring the approach to Japan after his stay at Harvard.
+The Business History Society of Japan (BHSJ) was founded in 1964, launching its journal Keieishigaku (Japan Business History Review) in 1965.

+Through the Fuji Conferences (1974–1999), supported by the Taniguchi Foundation, the BHSJ hosted leading international scholars such as Alfred D. Chandler Jr., Jürgen Kocka, Douglass North, Leslie Hannah, and Geoffrey Jones.
+These meetings and publications, including the English-language Japanese Yearbook in Business History (1985–2004), placed Japanese scholars in global debates during the 1980s–1990s “golden age” of the field.

+Since the mid-2000s, however, Japanese business history has diverged from international trends.
+While the field worldwide has moved toward interdisciplinary dialogue with management studies, sociology, and environmental or gender history, research in Japan has largely remained Chandlerian, focusing on single-firm case studies and descriptive accounts.
+Between 1991 and 2020, nearly half of Keieishigaku articles examined one company, and more than half cited no English-language references.

+Membership in the BHSJ peaked at about 850 in 2010 but has since declined to under 700.
+The authors note that limited incentives for publishing internationally and shrinking enrollments in the social sciences have reinforced isolation.
+Nonetheless, a new generation of Japanese scholars—some trained abroad—are introducing narrative, comparative, and socially engaged approaches, including research on labor, gender, and innovation.
+Kyoto University’s English-language graduate program in Economic and Business History (est. 2018) represents renewed efforts to reconnect Japanese business history to global research networks.

 Latin America

 Barbero (2008) examines the development of the field of Latin American business history, from the 1960s to 2007.
 Latin American business history developed in the 1960s, but until the 1980s it was dominated by either highly politicized debates over Latin American underdevelopment or biographies of Latin American entrepreneurs.
 Since the 1980s, Latin American business history has become a much more professionalized and an integrated part of Latin American academia.
 It is much less politicized and has moved beyond entrepreneurial biography to histories of companies and industries.
 However, Latin American business historians have still not devoted enough attention to agricultural enterprises or comparative histories between the many countries.
 Probably most importantly, Latin American business historians have to become much more versed in business history theory and methodology so as to get beyond mere summation of the region's economic past.